blinqas/terraform-azure-backend/README.md

 Terraform Backend module for Azure by blinQ
 ===========

 A Terraform module to provision common backend infrastructure in Azure for new Terraform projects.
+This module is not meant to be used by enterprises, this is a super slim module that is meant to be used to get quickly up and running.

 Diagram
 -------